 The Gutenberg WordPress Editor: 10 Things You Need to Know

 A nice simple introduction from the iThemes team.
 If you’re already pretty familiar, it might feel a little basic.
 But if you’re reading this post and saying, “what the heck is the Gutenberg editor?” then it’s a good place to get your feet wet.
+However, if you are in need of a more advanced page builder check comparison of Visual Composer and Elementor.

 This neat site from Tom Nowell allows you to play around with the Gutenberg editor without needing to create an account or install Gutenberg on your own site.
 Just head there and start editing!